metabrainz/listenbrainz-server/docs/dev/json.rst

 ======================= ===========================================================================================================================================================================================================================================================================================================================================================================================================

 At this point, we are not scrubbing any superflous elements that may be submitted via the ``additional_info`` element.
-We're open to see how people will make use of these unspecified fields and may decdide to formally specify or scrub elements in the future.
+We're open to see how people will make use of these unspecified fields and may decide to formally specify or scrub elements in the future.

 **Please do not submit copyrighted information in these fields!!**